-The media organization is still entirely run by students, who are responsible for all content.
+The media organization is entirely run by students, who are responsible for all of the content.
 The business and advertising operations are managed by a professional staff.
-In addition to The Chronicle, DSPC also operates multiple websites includes qDuke.com and NearDuke.com.
+In addition to The Chronicle, DSPC also operates multiple websites including welcome.dukechronicle.com and NearDuke.com.

-Duke Student Publishing Company is governed by a 13-member board composed largely of former staff members.
+Duke Student Publishing Company is governed by a 15-member board composed largely of former staff members.
 The board sets broad policy for the organization, oversees the professional staff and helps connect the paper with its alumni.
-For more information about alumni activities and news, contact contact General Manager Chrissy Beck at (919) 684-0372 or firstname.lastname@example.org.
+For more information about alumni activities and news, contact contact General Manager Chrissy Beck at (919) 684-0372 or email@example.com.

 The current members of the DSPC board are: